nhantien/grant-program-analytics/README.md

 For instructions on how to deploy the application, refer to the [Deployment Guide](./docs/DeploymentGuide.md).

 ## User Guide
-For instructions on how interact with the application via Alexa, refer to the [User Guide](./docs/UserGuide.md).
+For instructions on how to navigate the web app interface, refer to the [User Guide](./docs/UserGuide.md).

 ## Directories
 ```